piccolo-orm/piccolo/docs/src/piccolo/getting_started/installing_piccolo.rst

     # Optional: orjson for improved JSON serialisation performance
     pip install 'piccolo[orjson]'

-    # Optional: uvloop as default event loop instead of asyncio
+    # Optional: uvloop as the default event loop instead of asyncio
-    # If using Piccolo with Uvicorn, Uvicorn will set uvloop as
+    # If using Piccolo with Uvicorn, Uvicorn will set uvloop as the default
-    # default event loop if installed
+    # event loop if installed
     pip install 'piccolo[uvloop]'

     # If you just want Piccolo with all of it's functionality, you might prefer